Samurai Rabbit: The Usagi Chronicles

 Samurai Rabbit: The Usagi Chronicles is an animated action comedy television series developed by Candie and Doug Langdale.
 The show is loosely based on the Usagi Yojimbo comic books by Stan Sakai.
-Unlike its source material where the comics takes place in the past, the show takes place in the future and Miyamoto Usagi is not the lead protagonist, the character instead appearing in a minor role, with Yuki Matsuzaki reprising his role from the 2012 version of Teenage Mutant Ninja Turtles.
+Unlike its source material where the comics takes place in the past, the show takes place in the future and Miyamoto Usagi is not the lead protagonist, the character instead appearing in a minor role, with Yuki Matsuzaki reprising his role from the 2012 Teenage Mutant Ninja Turtles series.

 It was produced for Netflix Animation and Atomic Monster by Dark Horse Entertainment and Gaumont Animation, and premiered on Netflix on April 28, 2022.
 The second and final season was released on September 1, 2022.

 Synopsis

 Samurai Rabbit: The Usagi Chronicles takes place in Neo Edo and centers on rabbit teenager Yuichi, who is the descendant of Miyamoto Usagi, and his group of eccentric companions (Gen, Kitsune and Chizu) while defending Neo Edo from the menace of Kagehito and the Yokai.